A sequential growth dynamics for a directed acyclic dyadic graph: Properties of the sequential growth

 \section{Properties of the sequential growth}

 Two elementary evolution operators $\mathbf{e}(ij)$ and $\mathbf{e}(bc)$ do not commute if $i=b$ and $j\ne c$, or $i=c$ and $j\ne b$.
 Otherwise they commute.
-If elementary evolution operators commute, we can add respective vertexes in arbitrary order and get the same graph.
+If elementary evolution operators commute, we can add respective vertices in arbitrary order and get the same x-graph.
 In general case, otherwise is not truth.
-If elementary evolution operators do not commute, some respective vertexes can be added in arbitrary order such that we get the same graph.
+If elementary evolution operators do not commute, some respective vertices can be added in arbitrary order such that we get the same x-graph.
 Perhaps we get the different numbering of external edges.

 \begin{law2} The maximal value of an element of matrixes $\mathbf{p}_f$ and $\mathbf{p}_p$ is equal to $1/2$. \end{law2}

 \textit{Proof.} The maximal value of an element of $\mathbf{a}$ is equal to $1/2$.
 The sum of the elements in each row and in each column of $\mathbf{a}$ is equal to 1.
 Any element of the matrix $\mathbf{p}_f$ is equal to the product of two rows of $\mathbf{a}$.
 Any element of the matrix $\mathbf{p}_p$ is equal to the product of two columns of $\mathbf{a}$.
 These products cannot be greater than the product of the maximal element of $\mathbf{a}$ and the sum of elements of row (of column) of $\mathbf{a}$. $\Box$